Nooch98/PassGuard-OS/README.md

 * **Input Interception (Keyloggers)**: Software-based keyloggers on the host OS can capture the Master Password during entry.
 * **Advanced Persistent Threats (APTs)**: Designed for personal use, not targeted state-level surveillance.
 * **Browser-Level Memory**: While `sessionStorage` is isolated, an attacker with full control over the browser process or a malicious extension with broad permissions could theoretically access the temporary username stored during a multi-step login.
+* **High-Entropy Generator**: The new High-Entropy generator mode can also show a Grover-adjusted margin for advanced attack modeling.
+This is intended as a heuristic educational metric, not as a certification of post-quantum resistance.

 ```mermaid
 graph LR